centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 The Centreon Pollers run a scheduler responsible for planning and executing checks.
 To troubleshoot a Plugin, you must always:

-- Copy/Paste the command from Centreon Web UI to troubleshoot it from the CLI
+- Copy/Paste the command from the Centreon Web UI to troubleshoot it from the CLI
 - Use the centreon-engine user to execute manually the Plugin (and never root!)

 ## Common problems